-Erie County Medical Center Corporation is committed to pricing and billing transparency and has posted, in machine readable format, on our website ECMCC’s Charge Master, a list of standard hospital charges for each service or item and a list of charges by Diagnostic Related Group (DRG).
-In addition, to assist the consumer we have provided a summary of the most frequently used charges for services below.
+Erie County Medical Center is committed to pricing and billing transparency and has posted, in machine readable format, on our website; ECMCC’s Charge Master, a list of standard hospital charges for each service or item and a list of charges by Diagnostic Related Group (DRG).
+In addition, to assist the consumer we have provided a summary of the most frequently used charges along with the AMA CPT Code for services below.

 ECMC’s charges are the same for all patients; however, a patient’s responsibility will vary depending on many factors.
 In addition to public programs such as Medicare and Medicaid, there are many health plans and employers that self-insure for employee health benefits.
 Each of these payers offer a range of coverage products and each coverage product can have a different definition of what is and is not covered, what the patient cost sharing (co-payments, deductibles or both) as well as payment methodologies and rules.
 There is no national standard set of requirements and rules; ECMC must follow each plan’s specific requirements.
 In addition, ECMC must comply with payers’ requirements for pre-authorization, admission notification, utilization review all of which impact the patients’ ultimate financial responsibility.